Woody McCorvey

-Woodrow "Woody" McCorvey is a long-time American football coach and administrator who currently serves as the Chief of Football Administration at Clemson University.
+Woodrow McCorvey is a long-time American football coach and administrator who currently serves as the chief of staff for the football team at Clemson University.
 He has spent more than four decades in college football, including two stints at Clemson in various capacities and coaching roles at four Southeastern Conference programs during his career.
-McCorvey coached at the Division I level for 26 years, earning bowl berths in 17 of those seasons, and coached or signed 36 players who went on to a professional football career as well.
+McCorvey coached at the Division I level for 26 years, earning bowl berths in 17 of those seasons, and coached or signed 36 players who went on to professional football careers as well.
 He worked for three coaches in the College Football Hall of Fame, including holding significant roles under Danny Ford, Gene Stallings and Phil Fulmer, and worked for four national championship coaches in Ford, Fulmer, Stallings and Dabo Swinney.

-Early life
+Early life and education

-McCorvey was born in Grove Hill, Alabama. and was raised in Atmore, Alabama, where his father, Woodrow Sr., served as the principal as Escambia County Training School for 39 years.
-After lettering in football and basketball in high school, he later played quarterback at Alabama State from 1968 to 1971, helping the Hornets to a 25-15-1 record in that span under the leadership of head coaches Whitney Van Cleve (1968) and Henry Holbert (1969-71).
-He earned his bachelor's degree from Alabama State in 1972 and added a Master's degree from West Florida in 1977.
+McCorvey was born in Grove Hill, Alabama, and was raised in Atmore, Alabama, where his father, Woodrow Sr., served as the principal of Escambia County Training School for 39 years.
+After lettering in football and basketball in high school, he later played quarterback at Alabama State from 1968 to 1971, helping the Hornets to a 25–15–1 record in that span under the leadership of head coaches Whitney L. Van Cleve (1968) and Henry Holbert (1969–1971).
+He earned his bachelor's degree from Alabama State in 1972 and added a master's degree from the University of West Florida in 1977.

+Career

-Early career
+Early years

-McCorvey began his coaching career J.M.
-Tate Senior High School in Florida, where he coached from 1972 to 1977.
+McCorvey began his coaching career J. M. Tate High School in Cantonment, Florida, where he coached from 1972 to 1977.
 After six seasons at the high school level, he began his college coaching career at North Carolina Central in 1978.
 One year later, he was hired as an assistant coach at Alabama A&M. In his four seasons there, he helped the program produce the sixth-ranked rushing offense in Division II in 1981 after finishing 11th in the nation in scoring offense in 1980.

-Clemson (1983-89)
+Clemson (1983–1989)

 McCorvey was hired at Clemson prior to the start of the 1983 and coached the tight ends from 1983 to 1985 and the wide receivers from 1986 to 1989.
 In that span, he helped Clemson to a 60-19-3 overall record and three ACC titles.
 During that time frame, the Tigers were invited to the 1985 Independence Bowl, the 1986 and 1989 Gator Bowls, as well as the 1988 and 1989 Florida Citrus Bowls.
 The Tigers went 10-2 record in each of his last three seasons under Hall of Fame head coach Danny Ford.
 McCorvey recruited future Pro Bowlers Donnell Woolford and Chester McGlockton.
 He also coached NFL players Keith Jennings and K.D.
 Dunn during his first stint at Clemson.